Home Chemistry Analytical Chemistry Gas Chromatography

 Detector

-The detector can detect the arrival of components coming from the column to provide an electrical signal.
-Pressure and temperature detector are the two major groups of detectors used in gas chromatography.
+The detector can detect the arrival of separated components coming from the column to provide an electrical signal.
+Pressure and temperature detectors are the two major groups of detectors used in GC analysis.

-• TCD detector contains four heat sensing elements made by thermistors or resistance wires.
+TCD detector contains four heat sensing elements made by thermistors or resistance wires.
 The thermometers are electronic semiconductors of fused metal oxides whose electrical resistance varies with temperature.
+The above types of detectors are useful because they have no direct contact with the gas stream.

 Stationary Phase in Gas Chromatography